The Best Budget Decorating Ideas (Smart Trend Choices): Part 4 of 4

 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.

-We ALL know when this next bathroom was designed (the early 2000s) – how many trends can YOU spot?
+We all know when this next bathroom was designed (the early 2000s) – how many trends can YOU spot?

 Maple bathroom before update and remodel

 BTW, notice the vase on the counter?
-That’s my booby vase – I found it at a thrift store and it has two legit boobs on it (sorry the photo isn’t clearer, it’s really quite lovely).
+That’s my booby vase – I found it at a thrift store, and it has two legit boobs on it (sorry the photo isn’t clearer, it’s really quite lovely).

 Subway tile gray wall behind vanity.
 Quartz countertop, Bianco Drift by Caesarstone, Moen Glyde faucet, shower surround in hexagon accent.
 Kylie M Interiors